f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 `subdir: <path>`<a name="build_subdir"></a>

 :   Specifies to build from a subdirectory of the checked out source
     code.
-Normally this directory is changed to before building,
+This is the directory where the build scripts are run.

 `submodules: true`<a name="build_submodules"></a>